-Who would want to knock open the walls and lay new cables in a beautiful old villa when converting to LED with DALI?
-Surface-mounted wiring is also not desired.
+Who wants to knock open the walls and lay new cables in a beautiful old villa when converting to LED with DALI?
+Also the surface wiring is not desired.

 1-10V control as a alternative to LED DALI or in combination

 A popular method is analog control via a 1-10V potentiometer.
-The ballast in the luminaire receives a voltage between 1V and 10V at a special control input and regulates the brightness of the lamp accordingly.
-This 1-10V input on the ECG is potential-free.
-A distinction is made between active and passive connections.
+The ballast in the luminaire receives a voltage between 1V and 10V at a special control input and uses this to regulate the brightness of the light source accordingly.
+This 1-10V input at the ECG is potential-free.
+A distinction is made between active and passive Connections.

-- Active 1-10V input --> All it takes is a potentiometer with which the voltage can be regulated via the internal voltage divider.
+- Active 1-10V input --> A potentiometer is sufficient to control the voltage via the internal voltage divider.

 However, if only one ECG with 1-10V interface is available, so-called DALI 1-10V interfaces can be used.
 Thus an existing ECG is extended to a DALI ECG.